grantwill74/grantwill74.github.io/index.md

 # About Me

-I am an applied data scientist and software engineer working at Microsoft.
 I received my Ph.D. from Louisiana State University, where I worked with [Nash Mahmoud](http://csc.lsu.edu/~mahmoud/) at [SEEL — the Software Engineering and Evolution Lab at LSU](http://seel.cse.lsu.edu/).

 My research focuses were Requirements Engineering and mining software repositories.
 In my research I tackle problems related to analyzing and synthesizing user feedback available on app store and on social media outlets to enable a more responsive software engineering process.
 I applied natural language processing and machine learning techniques to do this.